 The social environment includes the interests of directly and indirectly affected public members in the usage of the built facility.
-Potential construction impacts to directly affected public members will be addressed as part of the consultation process, to be completed as part of this Master Plan.
+Potential construction impacts to directly affected members of the public may be addressed as part of the consultation process, completed as part of this Master Plan, and can be further considered as part of project planning during the detailed design phase.
 The following summarizes an inventory of the Social Environment:

-- Impacts to private property, such as potential flooding threats to residences, access limitations and implications on land use. - Land acquisition and/or municipal easements. - Aesthetic impacts of drainage improvements.
+- Impacts to private property, such as potential flooding threats to residences, access limitations and implications on land use. - Land acquisition and/or municipal easements. - Aesthetic impacts of drainage improvements. - Construction impacts (i.e., noise, and air quality and odour)